bolaft/bannerlord-retinues/docs/troops.md

 ## Recruitment

-Faction troops join your army the vanilla way (with helpful Retinues options):
+Faction troops join your army the vanilla way:

 - **Clan troops** are available in any settlement owned by your clan.
 - **Kingdom troops** are available in any settlement owned by another clan of your kingdom.